Ros3tta/HTB-Writeups/Knife.md

 64 bytes from 10.10.10.242: icmp_seq=3 ttl=63 time=110 ms
 64 bytes from 10.10.10.242: icmp_seq=4 ttl=63 time=109 ms
 ```
-After confirming good connection i run nmap with `-Pn` to skip testing if the target is alive, `-sVC` for version and additional information
+After confirming good connection i ran `nmap` with `-Pn` to skip testing if the target is alive and `-sVC` for version and additional information
 `nmap -sVC -Pn 10.10.10.242`
 ```
 Nmap scan report for 10.10.10.242